Best home theater speaker systems Buying Guide: Welcome to What Hi-Fi?'s round-up of the best speaker systems you can buy in 2022.

-To be the proud owner of a surround sound system can involve making many small sacrifices.
-It might mean rearranging the furniture.
-It might mean a lot of saving up.
-For some, it might even mean moving to a bigger house.
-But we think the pay-off of a full, immersive home theater experience is well worth the hassle and needn't cost the earth.
+There's no getting around the fact that to be the proud owner of a full surround sound speaker system you will likely need to engage in a fair bit of furniture rearranging to accommodate the addition of extra cables and boxes in your home.
+But we think the pay-off of a full, immersive home theater experience is well worth the initial inconvenience and needn't cost the earth.

 The first thing to consider is the number of channels.
-A 5.1 system is most common and comprises five speakers (two pairs of either floorstanding or standmount speakers and one centre speaker) and one subwoofer.
+A 5.1 system is most common and comprises five full-range speakers (two pairs of either floor standing or stand mount speakers and one centre speaker) and one subwoofer.

-But other arrangements are also available, from 7.2, which adds surround back speakers behind your seating position and an extra subwoofer, up to pretty much whatever your room can hold.
+But other arrangements are also available, from 7.2, which adds surround back speakers behind your seating position and an extra subwoofer, up to ...well pretty much whatever your room can physically hold.

 This is especially the case with the centre speaker, which should be from the same brand and ideally from the same range as the rest of your home theatre speaker system.
 This will help ensure the best sound possible.

 All the speaker packages recommended below have been through our thorough testing process and they've passed with flying colors.
-So whether you're after a budget set-up, or the kind of home cinema system that would make Bruce Wayne green with envy, we should have something for you.
+So whether you're after a budget set-up, or the kind of home cinema system that makes Stonehenge look a bit on the small side, we should have something for you.

 - The best Dolby Atmos movie scenes to test your home cinema sound

 - 19 of the best film scenes to test surround sound